strisys/electron-express/README.md

 	npm install
 	npm start

-There is also support to build installation executable using [Electron Builder](https://www.electron.build/).
+There is also support to build an installation executable using [Electron Builder](https://www.electron.build/).
 The distribution executable is under `dist/electron/installer/win64`.

 	npm run build-packaged